D067659/tpmc_documentation/README.md

 <hr />

 ## About this Project
-This project was developed as part of an international university team project in which students from the University of Mannheim, Germany, and students from Babeș-Bolyai University in Cluj, Romania, worked together for six months on a common research question.
+XXXThis project was developed as part of an international university team project in which students from the University of Mannheim, Germany, and students from Babeș-Bolyai University in Cluj, Romania, worked together for six months on a common research question.
 The project was mainly organized by the Institute for Enterprise Systems (InES) at the University of Mannheim.

 The key goals of the project were given as follows:
 * Understand and evaluate existing architectures in terms of software adapters which link incompatible APIs or devices (provided) to required interfaces (domain-models)